 - Highlights: On this walk you will see some of Scotland’s best beaches.
 You will enjoy spectacular views across the sea, hills and towards Edinburgh city.
 There is a wobbly wooden bridge to cross so be brave!
 The walk is interesting because of the variety of terrain.
 You can also enjoy spotting wildlife and exploring historical World War II artefacts.

-- Dogs: Popular on Gullane Beach but not permitted on the nature reserve from April to July and must be kept on a short lead at all other times.
+- Dogs: Dogs are popular on Gullane Beach, but they are not permitted on the nature reserve from April to July.
+Dogs must be kept on a short lead at all other times.

-- Start: Gullane Beach.
-Finish: Aberlady Village.
-See Travel below on how to get there.
+- See Travel below on how to get there.

 - Take the East Coast bus service 124 or X24 which operates every 30 minutes every day of the week (Monday-Sunday), or the X5 express service which is a little faster but does not run as often (only 7 times a day) or on weekends (Monday-Friday only).

 - If you have a Ridacard you can use this for part of your journey, to/from Musselburgh, then pay a reduced fare for the remainder.